Skip to Content

 Rider strapped into Haley's Comet at Area15

 Indoor Skydiving: You don’t have to jump off a plane, or off the Strat’s SklyPod for a thrill.
 Instead, enjoy a simulated free fall at Las Vegas Indoor Skydiving.
-The 120 mph winds generated by their 1,000 horsepower fan will give your kid a similar thrill, but closer to the ground.
+The 120 mph winds generated by their 1,000 horsepower fan will still provide a thrill… just closer to the ground.

-Take ’em Out to the Ballgame: The brand spanking new Las Vegas Ballpark can be found a short drive from resorts on the Strip and is home to the Las Vegas Aviators, a minor league affiliate of the Oakland A’s.
+Take ’em Out to the Ballgame: The brand spanking new Las Vegas Ballpark is a short drive from resorts on the Strip and is home to the Las Vegas Aviators, a minor league affiliate of the Oakland A’s.

-While the park offers traditional stadium seating, your kids will love catching the game from the grass berm just over the outfield fence.
+While the park offers traditional stadium seating, I suggest catching the game from the grass berm just over the outfield fence.

 Las Vegas Ballpark photographed from behind home plate at night